GregUtas/robust-services-core/docs/RSC-Trap-Recovery.md

 - the clang compiler, also targeted to Windows; and
 - the gcc compiler, targeted to Linux.

-The following table provides the current status of each Safety Net test for the above combinations.
+The following table provides the current status of each safety net test for the above combinations.

 Description | Test Name[1] | Script[2] | MSVC/Windows | clang/Windows | gcc/Linux